roots/docs/sage/theme-configuration-and-setup.md

 Post thumbnails are enabled with `add_theme_support('post-thumbnails')`, but they aren't output on any of the default templates.
 Add custom post thumbnail sizes with `add_image_size()`.

-### Post formats

-Some WordPress post formats are enabled by default, but Sage doesn't provide any styling or templates for different post formats.

 ### HTML5 markup

 Sage enables HTML5 markup for captions, comment forms, comment lists, galleries, and the search form.